JRVaccaro/FinancialTracker/README.md

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Financial Tracker is a Java console application that helps users manage their personal finances.
+Users can add deposits, make payments, view transaction history through a ledger, and generate simple reports.
+It's designed for individuals who want a lightweight way to track their income and expenses without a complex interface.
 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

 - As a user, I want to see a main menu with clear options, so that I know what actions I can take.
 - As a user, I want to see an option to add a deposit in the menu, so that I can record money added to my account.
 - As a user, I want to see an option to make a payment in the menu, so that I can record money spent or withdrawn.
-- As a user, I want to see an option to view the ledger in the menu, so that I can check my transaction history.
 - As a user, I want to access reports from the ledger, so that I can run summaries and searches.
-- As a user, I want to have an exit option in the menu so I can close the application when I’m finished.
+- As a user, I want to have an exit option in the menu, so I can close the application when I’m finished.